 Comparison is always the best way to discover which tool can be trusted.
 Therefore, we randomly put together a small pool of about 50 keywords and compared the scores using the tools above to do a manual check-up of SERP results.

 The manual score assigned in the spreadsheet is based on the analysis of key factors like content length and quality, interlinking, on-page optimization, and number of backlinks for the top-ranking pages.

 I chose three topics: travel, digital marketing, and education.
 Of course, the test isn’t representative for all keywords and topics out there (if you have the time, perform this test for your niche).
 Still, I found it solid enough to assist in making a personal decision on the best tool to trust.

 None of the tools matches my score 100%, but MOZ comes closest.
-I think it’s normal for the scores to vary (after all, every tool has a different formula), but it’s obvious that Ahrefs and Ubersuggest show nonrealistic scores.
+I think it’s normal for the scores to vary (after all, every tool has a different formula), but it’s obvious that both Ahrefs and Ubersuggest show nonrealistic scores.
 In some cases, they’re impossibly low (which can be very misleading).
+SE Ranking and SEMRush come pretty close to MOZ, so they are both a good option to use.
 If you want to explore all the data, you can see it here.